aws-samples/streaming-analytics-workshop/content/ingest-events/ingest-data.md

 IntelliJ will eventually display an error message that the *flink-connector-kinesis* artifact could not be found on Maven central.
 That is fine for now, we will address it in one of the future steps.
 {{% /notice %}}

-1. Start the Intellij IDE by double clicking the icon on the desktop

 1. Click on the **Terminal** icon in the bottom of Intellij to open a shell

 	![](/images/intellij-3-ingest.png)